AidanGP/Machine-Learning/README.md

 ```

 ## Basics
-###### I wanted to test my understanding of some basic machine learning concepts so I implemented the following with no Machine Learning Libraries.
+###### I wanted to test my understanding of some basic machine learning concepts so I implemented the following with no PyTorch.
 * A linear regression model.

 * A logistic regression model.